 Indonesia has highly positive net exports in the international trade of coal and crude oil.
-In turn, these cashflows indicate Indonesia’s strong competitive advantages under mineral fuels-related products category.
+In turn, these cashflows indicate Indonesia’s strong competitive advantages under the mineral fuels including oil product category.

 Below are exports from Indonesia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Indonesia’s goods trail Indonesian importer spending on foreign products.

-Indonesia has highly negative net exports and therefore deep international trade deficits for machinery, particularly products related to computers.
+Indonesia has highly negative net exports and therefore deep international trade deficits for machinery, particularly those related to computers.

 Nine Indonesian corporations rank among Forbes Global 2000.
 Below is a sample of the major Indonesian conglomerates that Forbes included.

 Wikipedia also lists exporters from Indonesia.
 Selected examples are shown below.

 - Bumi Resources (coal)

 Searchable List of Indonesia’s Most Valuable Export Products